What is the meaning of assets have debit balance and liabilities have credit balance?

 Credit the increase in liability, Debit the decrease in liability

-Keeping these rules in mind, let me help you know why liabilities have a credit balance with an example.
+Keeping these rules in mind, let us now understand why liabilities have a credit balance with an example.

 Example for Liabilities A/c